Time of Use Plus (Critical Peak Pricing- CPP-D)

 Complete the Capacity Reservation Election form to reserve the specific level of capacity that best suits your needs.
 If you do not complete this form, you will be defaulted to the pre-set capacity reservation level.

-If you would like to opt-out of Critical Peak Pricing, complete this form.
+If you would like to opt-out of Time of Use Plus (CPP-D), complete this form.